 Roe vs. Wade, the revolution

 Blue.
 Legal.
 Green.
-Legal under certain circumstances (rape, danger to the mother ...).
+Legal under certain conditions (rape, danger to the mother ...).
 Brown.
 Legal for) or (illegal except for) rape, life-threatening risks, defects or mental illness.
 Orange.
 Illegal, with exceptions for rape, life-threatening risks, mental illness.
 Reddish.
 Illegal, with exceptions for vital risk or mental illness.
 Bright blue.
 Illegal.

 An election issue in the United States